-- A wellbeing pledge with emphasis on co-production and co-design - A continued focus on delivery of services in line with statutory requirements - Training and development of staff in line with the principles of community led support - Provision of community health workers and link practitioners across GP practices - Embedded Multi-Disciplinary Team approach across Girvan with focus on hospital in-patient and hospital avoidance - Community assets placed throughout the locality - Resilient communities evidenced through appetite to engage in participatory budgeting and community development opportunities - Positive third sector interface - A Mentally Healthy Communities Toolkit and action plan - In the past year many health and care services such as Day Care, Care at Home, Reablement and Adult Services have received positive inspections and grades - Commitment from LPP members, with broad mix of community and service representation - Girvan community hospital site
+- A wellbeing pledge with emphasis on co-production and co-design - A continued focus on delivery of services in line with statutory requirements - Training and development of staff in line with the principles of community led support - Provision of community health workers and link practitioners across GP practices

+- Community assets placed throughout the locality - Collaboration with key services supporting the communities of Prestwick and the villages, including Thriving Communities and Primary Care. - Resilient communities evidenced through appetite to engage in participatory budgeting and community development opportunities. - Ambition from the HSCP, supported by the Integrated Joint Board, to invest in progressing Team around the Locality and supporting the Scottish Government GIRFE (Getting it Right for Everyone) approach - Positive third sector interface - In the past year many health and care services such as Day Care, Care at Home, Reablement and Adult Services have received positive inspections and grades - Commitment from LPP members, with broad mix of community and service representation